belgaard/Leantest/Lean_Test_Coding_Guidelines.md

 - *xunit* and *xunit.runner.visualstudio* (not *MSTest.\**), and
 - *LeanTest.xUnit* (not *LeanTest.MsTest*)

-### Factory-less LeanTest initialization with Xunit
+### Recommended LeanTest initialization with Xunit

-With factory-less initialization, you new up a context builder similar to how it is done for MS Test. you do not need an assembly initializer.
+With Xunit, you new up a context builder similar to how it is done for MS Test..

 ### Using an assembly initializer class and static factory classes with Xunit